Legend-Master/webrtc-video-chat-test/note.md

 So basically you'll have to fully using javascript for styles like these to work, but this is not a great idea to be honest, not only because it's a lot of work, it's pretty hard to get everything right for all the input methods (and even combinations)

 ---

+Switching from Vite to Parcel is due to

+- Vite can't inline things (script and style)
+- Using vscode + chrome debug with vite is problematic (wrong break point and slow refresh)